-SSBN Borei Class Nuclear-Powered Submarines, Russian Federation
+SSBN Borei Class Nuclear-Powered Submarines, Russia

 Borei Class is a Russian fourth-generation nuclear-powered missile submarine.
 It is intended to eventually replace the ageing Delta III and Typhoon Class submarines and become an important deterrent of the Russian Navy.
 It is the first class of submarines developed by Russia since the soviet era.

 Designated Project 935, it began in 1996 to manufacture the first unit of the Borei Class submarine.
 The project name was changed to Project 955 and the submarine was redesigned to accommodate the new submarine-launched ballistic missile (SLBM) Bulava (SS-NX-30), in place of the abandoned R-39UTTH Bark missile.

 Currently Yury Dolgoruky, Alexander Nevsky, Vladimir Monomakh and Knyaz Vladimir are the four submarines ordered under this project.
 These vessels were designed by Rubin Marine Equipment Design Bureau and built by Northern Machine Building Enterprise (Sevmash shipyard).